IDENTITY at Liverpool Cathedral

 This exhibit could have been truthful.

 They could have used the exhibit to tell the truth about human sexuality.
-Instead, they incorporated the revolutionary rainbow as part of the exhibit’s brand, thereby promoting the false narrative that sexual behavior is coded into our DNA.
+Instead, they incorporated the false narrative that sexual behavior is coded into our DNA.
 This is false and misleading.
 Sexual behavior is a choice.

 If you want to know what it means to be human, neither Liverpool Cathedral nor Peter Walker’s IDENTITY can help you.